Ray-Yeung/wanderlust-client/README.md

 ![extra info part one](https://user-images.githubusercontent.com/34497456/42013154-be43f3fa-7a50-11e8-8926-411773e5e3cd.JPG)|![information part two](https://user-images.githubusercontent.com/34497456/42013169-d4b88394-7a50-11e8-91d8-af84af728365.JPG)

 By pressing on the new trip
-Onlick could display our information of the location
+Onlick displays our information of the location

 adding a trip| rendering a trip
 ------------ | -------------